Rail transport in Laos: Link to Vietnam

-A line between Savannakhet and Lao Bao (Vietnam) has been planned since 2012.
-A line between Vientiane, and Vũng Áng port in Hà Tĩnh Province (Vietnam) via Mụ Giạ Pass has also been discussed since 2007.
+A line between Savannakhet and Lao Bảo (Vietnam) has been planned since 2012.
+A line between Vientiane and Vũng Áng port in Hà Tĩnh province (Vietnam) via Mụ Giạ Pass has also been discussed since 2007.

 In July 2022, the Lao government announced a feasibility study into the Laos-Vietnam Railway Project.
 This would involve the construction of a rail line in two phases.
-The initial phase would connect Thakhek and Vung Ang seaport in Vietnam, a distance of 139 kilometres.
-The second phase would connect Thakhek with Vientiane with a 312 kilometre rail line.
+The initial phase would connect Thakhek and Vũng Áng seaport in Vietnam, a distance of 139 kilometres.
+The second phase would connect Thakhek with Vientiane with a 312-kilometre rail line.

 Link to China

 Laos has a long history of negotiating with China regarding the possibility of a joint railway project.
-After many years of delays and negotiations, by 2015, both countries agreed upon a revised plan and would jointly finance and operate the railway under a build-operate-transfer arrangement.
+After many years of delays and negotiations, by 2015, both countries had agreed upon a revised plan and would jointly finance and operate the railway under a build-operate-transfer arrangement.
 Construction work worth US$1.2 billion was awarded to the China Railway Group in September 2015.

 The railway was planned to link the capital Vientiane with the town of Boten at the border with China.
 Construction began at Luang Prabang on 25 December 2016, and the line was officially opened on 3 December 2021.
 The cost of the project is estimated at US$5.965 billion or RMB 37.425 billion.
-The railway is funded by 60% of debt financing ($3.6 billion) from the Export-Import Bank of China and the remaining 40% ($2.4 billion) is funded by a joint venture company between the two countries, in which China holds 70% stake.
+The railway is 60% funded with debt financing ($3.6 billion) from the Export-Import Bank of China, and the remaining 40% ($2.4 billion) by a joint venture company between the two countries, in which China holds a 70% stake.